Customer retention

 1. Partner up with other businesses

-You already know you need to identify your target audience, but then what?
-The answer is pretty simple:
+You already know you need to identify your target audience, so how do you go about finding them?

 And don’t stop there.
 When you do attract customers from your partnership, you’ll need a way to convert that customer on their visit.
 For this, you could try punch cards, membership discount cards, or coupons for a second repeat visit.